2.3.1 Determining Who is a Custodial Parent

 10. Who responds to medical or law enforcement emergencies involving the child?

-11. Who spends money on food or clothing for the child when the child visits the absent parent?
+11. Who provides food or clothing for the child when the child visits the other parent?

 12. Who disciplines the child?

-13. Who plays with the child and arranges for entertainment?
+13. Who plays with the child and arranges activities?

-14. Are more of the child's toys, clothing, etc. kept at one parent's home than the other's?
+14. Are more of the child's toys, clothing, or personal items kept at one parent's home than the other's?

-FEPs must use the best information available to make a decision, and document in case comments the basis of the determination.
+FEPs must use the best available information to determine who is the custodial parent, and document in case comments the basis of the determination.